Factorization homology I: higher categories: Appendix: some -category theory

 and we wish to show there is a unique filler, as indicated. \\ {\bf Case that $f$ is consecutive:} In this case the left square in~(\ref{two-squares}) is a pushout.
 It follows that the upper and the lower flattened squares in~(\ref{flat}) are pullbacks.
 And so there is indeed a unique filler making the diagram~(\ref{flat}) commute. \\ {\bf Case that $f$ is not consecutive:} In this case $A_1=\emptyset$ and $A_0\neq \emptyset \neq A_2$.
 Necessarily, there are linearly ordered sets $B_0$ and $B_2$ for which $B_0^{\tr} \simeq A_0$ and $B_2^{\tl} \simeq A_2$.
 We recognize $B_0^{\tr} \underset{\{0\}}\amalg \{0<2\}\underset{\{2\}} \amalg B_2^{\tl} \xra{\simeq} [p]$ as an iterated pushout.
 So the canonical maps among spaces to the iterated pullbacks

 and

 are equivalences.
 This reduces us to the case that $[p] \to [2]$ is the functor $\{0<2\} \to [2]$.
 We have the solid diagram among spaces

 The right vertical map is an equivalence by the Yoneda lemma for $\infty$-categories.
-(Alternatively, the domain is the classifying space of the $\infty$-category which is the unstraightening of the indicated functor from $\bdelta^{\op}$ to spaces, and the codomain maps to this $\infty$-category finally.)
+(Alternatively, the codomain is the classifying space of the $\infty$-category which is the unstraightening of the indicated functor from $\bdelta^{\op}$ to spaces, and the domain maps to this $\infty$-category finally.)
 Assumption~(5) precisely gives that the left vertical map is an equivalence.
 The unique filler follows.

 It is immediate to check that the unique fillers just constructed are functorial among finite non-empty linearly ordered sets over $[2]$.

 It remains to show~(4) implies~(1).
 To do this we make use of the presentation $\Cat_\infty\hookrightarrow \Psh(\bdelta)$ as complete Segal spaces.
 Because limits and colimits are computed value-wise in $\Psh(\bdelta)$, and because colimits in the $\infty$-category $\Spaces$ are universal, then colimits in $\Psh(\bdelta)$ are universal as well.
 Therefore, the base change functor